lmon/slideshow_app/Readme.txt

 [.]
 I want the site to be responsive / mobile ready
 As the User
 [ ] I want to be able to recover my password
+[ ] I want to be able to email the admin via contact

 Components
 [X]	Register  -- User Model